-The returns given divide the period down to 1845 from that subsequent to the famine.
-The few specimens I have presented do not show that England, bent on ruining Irish commerce by the Union, knew how to make head in her "nefarious" scheme, at least during the first forty-five years.
+The returns given divide the period down to 1845 mens I have presented do not show that England, bent on ruining Irish commerce by the Union, knew how to make head in her "nefarious" scheme, at least during the first forty-five years.
 The famine came.
 Americans are coolly told, not by American Irish, but by Roman Irish, or Infidel Irish in America, that England murdered the Irish in the years of famine by hundreds of thousands at least.
-England saved by hard cash tens of thousands from death; cash from the treasury, cash from private hands.
-It was a true American Irishman, A. T. Stewart, who sent a whole shipload of food on his own account; but never, never could any mention of that act be coupled with the fact that he was a County Antrim Protestant.
-Others such, the Browns, the Henrys, and multitudes beyond what any one could believe, sent bountifully from America, whose gifts are never thought of as anything but American, no credit being given to the Irish birth and sympathies of the men to whose powers America had opened grand opportunities.
-Not because the Celtic Irish are an ungrateful race; never was a charge more unfounded; indeed, in my course through life I have proved such a charge to be false of Hindu, of Arab, of Berber, of Kabyle, of all sorts and shades of European races.
-But of grateful races the Irish individually, when taken away from agitators and certain authorities, are among the most grateful; even though when under word of command, and dealing with points where the animosity constantly played upon for ages is called out, they are, like all people in animosity, unjust.
+England saved in death: saved by hard cash tens of thousands from death; cash from the treasury, cash from private hands.
+It was a true American Irishman, A. T. Stewart, who sent sent a whole shipload of food on his own account; but no but never, never could any mention of that act be coupled.
+Rever the could be coupled the coupled with the fact that he was a County Antrim Protestaria Protestant.
+Others such, the Browns, the Henrys, and makes and multitudes beyond what any one could believe, sent how the service of the ser sent bountifully from America, whose gifts are never thought and are never thought and send the send that the send thought of as anything but America, whose given to the men to given to the Irish birth and sympathies of the men to whose whose Powers America had opened grand opportunities.
+Powers America had opened grand ungrateful nities.
+Not because the Celtic Irish are an ungrateful race; not because the Celtic Irish are an ungrateful founded; indeed, race; Not because the Celtic Irish are an answer in my never was a charge more unfounded; indeed, a charge in my course through life I have proved such a charge to be fall. to be false of Hindu, of Arab, of Berber, of Kabyle, of all sorts are Hindu, of Arab, of Berber, of grateful all sorts and shades of European races.
+But of grateful races the Irish individually, when taken away from agitators agitators and certain authorities, are among the most grateful. grateful; even though when under word of command, and deal; and dealing with points where the animosity are, etantly played upon for ages is called out, they are, like all played upon for ages is cance In People in animosity, unjust.

-In 1740, before the Union, neither legislature nor executive did anything when the churchyards could not contain "those who died by the wayside or were taken from the deserted cabins."
-I do not know that in India the people in years of famine have told foreigners that the English had murdered them.
+In 1740, before the Union, neither legislature to the churchyards or could not contain "those who died by the wayside or were taken from the deserted cabins."
+I do not have told in India the people in years of famine have foreigners that the English had murdered them.
 I do know I often heard them tell of former times when there was no one to help, either for prevention or relief.
 Had it not been for the closer ties between the two countries, created by the Union, the woe of the famine in Ireland would have been much sorer even than it was.
 The distinguished father of Mr. Trevelyan and the noble Quaker father of Mr. Forster did not wage their good warfare against death on the pale horse from any impulse of Irish blood, or under any commission from the Pope, but from purely English and Christian sympathies.